Even if you haven't seen the musical "Hamilton," its songs and memes are hard to escape.

 Insights can help you determine associations that could be beneficial−or detrimental−to your university or brand.9.
 Aid in Marketing

-Insights gained through social listening can also help you better understand how your audience perceives your brand.
-Within the higher ed sphere, this is especially helpful for enrollment and fundraising efforts.
+Insights gained through social listening can also help you better understand your audience and how they perceive your brand.
+Within the higher ed sphere, this is especially helpful for enrollment and fundraising efforts, such as helping you increase donations or improve yield rate over time.

 10. Strategy Development